xpmatteo/tddforandroid/manuscript/007-some-theory.md

 ![The ATDD cycle; image cc-by-sa courtesy of Freeman and Pryce](images/tdd-with-acceptance-tests.png)

 When we do TDD we often exercise objects in isolation from each other.
 The mocks approach explained in [GOOS](#goos) is particularly good in this respect.
-The end-to-end AT helps making sure all the objects that we TDDed in isolation talk to each other correctly.
+The end-to-end acceptance test (AT) helps making sure all the objects that we TDDed in isolation talk to each other correctly.
 Thus we mitigate the risk of mock-based tests making false assumptions on how the real (non-mocked) collaborators really work.